Generating Expressive classes

 --namespace="App\Data" \

 --suffix="Expressive"This writes App\Data\UserExpressive.
 These options override expressive.namespace and expressive.suffix only for the current command.
+The same options are available on expressive:generate and apply to every generated class.

 Selecting attributes